 Dyson has been able to defend premium pricing and create a devoted client base that appreciates performance and quality by stressing the technology underlying their goods.
 Inspired trust and confidence among customers by the company’s tale of tenacity and patented success, which has also become central component of its brand identity.

-electric vehicle sector generated news, the company’s patent portfolio is still a major component of the character of its brand.
+Another firm who has developed their brand using patents is Tesla.
+Though Elon Musk’s announcement in 2014 that Tesla will not enforce its patents to support the expansion of the electric vehicle sector generated news, the company’s patent portfolio is still a major component of the character of its brand.
 The basis for Tesla’s marketing initiatives has been its creative, patented technologies, including developments in autonomous driving technology and battery systems.

 By positioning itself as a leader in electric automobiles thanks to Tesla’s patents, the firm has drawn consumers seeking innovative technologies.
 Tesla has developed a brand that stands for creativity, sustainability, and advancement by including these trademarked elements into its marketing initiatives.